akdetrick/dotCSS/deck.md

 * small, sharp tools
 * quickly assemble layouts in markup instead of writing styles from scratch
-* apply classes to markup instead of selectors to CSS
+* apply classes to markup instead of adding CSS
 * "style by memory"

 ---